Your trusted employment law attorneys with offices in

 Get your Consultation

 Death in Prison

-The fact is, inmates are far more likely to die because they did not receive the medication they absolutely needed.
+The fact is inmates are far more likely to die because they didn’t receive the medication they absolutely needed.
 The prison was either unable or unwilling to provide the required medication, causing the inmate’s condition to worsen to the point at which they either died or the pain became so unbearable that they took their own life.